da070116/site_parser/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development purposes.
-See deployment for notes on how to deploy the project on a live system.
+For notes on how to build application for use see SECTION: .

 ### Prerequisites

-What things you need to install the software and how to install them
+It is suggested that Python itself (version 3.7 or higher) as for pip (version 20.1.1) is installed.
+You could use git to copy the project

 ```
 Give examples